Troubleshoot custom package and IEAK 11 problems

-I can’t locate some of the wizard pages
+I am unable to locate some of the wizard pages

-The most common reasons you won’t see certain pages is because:
+The most common reasons you will not see certain pages is because:

 Your licensing agreement with Microsoft.
 Your licensing agreement determines whether you install the Internal or External version of the Internet Explorer Customization Wizard, and there are different features available for each version.
 For info about which features are available for each version, see Determine the licensing version and features to use in IEAK 11.

 Your choice of operating system.
 Depending on the operating system you picked from the Platform Selection page of the wizard, you might not see all of the pages.
 Some features aren’t available for all operating systems.
 For more information, see Use the Platform Selection page in the IEAK 11 Wizard.

 Your choice of features.
 Depending on what you selected from the Feature Selection page of the wizard, you might not see all of the pages.
 You need to make sure that the features you want to customize are all checked.
 For more information, see Use the Feature Selection page in the IEAK 11 Wizard.